gakalmar/Notes/14_OOP with C#.md

                     Winter      // 3
                 }

-                // Save a specific into a variable of it's own type:
+                // Save a specific Enum into a variable of it's own type:
                 Season a = Season.Autumn;
                 or
                 var a = (Season)2;